rylanharper/nitrogen/README.md

 ```

 > [!WARNING]
 > It is strongly recommended that you use the `2024-07` API version or higher.
-If not, you will not have access to new API features found within this template (this will cause breaking changes!).
+If not, you will not have access to new API features found within this template (this will cause breaking changes).

 ### Development